Fantastic news – the winter meet is back!

-The meet has been running since 1997 and was last held in 2016.
+The meet has been running since 1997 and was last held by the British Mountaineering Council in 2016.
 The event has attracted climbers from all over the world eager to experience the unique Scottish winter experience.
 Overseas guests will paired up with experienced UK-based hosts – an excellent tried and tested formula that has proved to be very successful.
 In return for sharing their local knowledge and expertise, UK climbers gain a wider perspective by climbing with their (sometimes very accomplished) international visitors.
 In previous years several hosts and guests have formed strong partnerships that have gone on to make major ascents further afield and in the Greater Ranges.
 This is not an elitist event however, and will be open to a cross-section of climbers and abilities.

 Starting in Aviemore on Saturday February 22, the week-long event is a result of close partnership with the British Mountaineering Council, the Alpine Club and the Scottish Mountaineering Club, and will be part of a programme of events and activities in 2020 to celebrate 50 years of Mountaineering Scotland.

 The format will be different to previous years.
 Instead of being based in a single location, climbers will rotate between huts, and all participants will spend at least one night in the CIC Hut on Ben Nevis.
 The event will finish with a celebration event in Aviemore on Friday February 29 that will be open to the wider Scottish winter climbing community.

 How to become involved, either as a host or by offering support, will be communicated by Mountaineering Scotland in October.